Bernie LaBarge: 1970s

-He began playing professionally in 1967, and then during the 1970s into the early 1980s, young LaBarge toured with various bands as a guitarist/frontman.
-He enjoyed the thrill of being on the road and especially accomplishing something by reaching out to people in performance.
-But he'd never wanted to be a rock star, suggesting, “I have an ego, but it goes in another direction.
-It's more about listen to me as opposed to watch me.”
-So, the last years of the 1970s saw him start to segue into an area he had always wanted, session and studio work.
+He began playing professionally in 1967, and then during the 1970s into the early 1980s, LaBarge toured with various bands as a guitarist/front man.

-He recalls that as a kid, while he was learning to play guitar along with records, he thought he'd like to be a session guy.
-Especially when he listened to best-selling compilation records from K-tel International (based in Winnipeg, Manitoba, Canada), which often featured re-recordings of original hits.
-And, young LaBarge had thought he could do better.
-His father had been a tape recorder freak, so they had all sorts of equipment in the family basement.
-LaBarge figured out how to tape songs off the radio, opening up another track and playing along with it: “I wanted to be that session guy playing that great cover, and embellishing the tune like George Harrison did to Beatles tunes.
-And I ultimately wanted to work with the professionals and get it on tape.”
+He recalls that as a kid, while he was learning to play guitar, he wanted to be a session musician.
+His father had an interest in tape recorders, so with the equipment in the family basement, LaBarge figured out how to tape songs off the radio, opening up another track and playing along with it: "I wanted to be that session guy playing that great cover, and embellishing the tune like George Harrison did to Beatles tunes.
+And I ultimately wanted to work with the professionals and get it on tape."